Which city is cheaper, Raleigh or Greensboro?

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Greensboro is $130, while the average daily cost in Raleigh is $151.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Greensboro and Raleigh in more detail.
+What follows is a categorical breakdown of travel costs for Greensboro and Raleigh in more detail.

 Below are a few samples from actual travelers for food and meal costs in Raleigh: